DreamCodes4Life/OpenUSDFundamentals/README.md

 # 3) Customizing USD: Exam Weight 6%

 # 4) Data Exchange: Exam Weight 15%

+In USD, Data Exchange refers to the ability to share, modify, and synchronize scene data across different tools, applications, and teams using a layered, non-destructive composition model, where data from a source application is mapped and translated into a format that the destination application can understand.
+This mapping ensures that structure, meaning, and intent are preserved across systems, enabling geometry, materials, transforms, variants, and metadata to be exchanged consistently without destructive overwrites or loss of context.

+There are four common implementations for adding OpenUSD support for your data format or application:
+- Importers
+- Exporters
+- Standalone converters: a script, executable or microservice dedicated to translating to and from another file format.
+- File format plugins.
+They allow OpenUSD to compose with additional file formats and even non-file-based sources, such as databases and procedurally generated content.
+They can be used as standalone converters with tools like usdcat.

+Two-phase approach: extract and transform.
+This is loosely inspired by Extract-Transform-Load (ETL)

 # 5) Data Modeling: Exam Weight 13%
 # 6) Debugging and Troubleshooting: Exam Weight 11%
 # 7) Pipeline Development: Exam Weight 14%